 Incorporating a Latinx Lens for Mental Health

 As I prepared to write this piece I had to do my own personal research.
 My family and I moved from México to the United States in July 2019.
 We have spent a lot of time trying to learn as much as we can to better understand systemic racism in this new home of ours and learn how to work towards a difference.
-It is our duty not only to learn as parents, but to teach a thirteen year old who is watching, learning and is ready to join in any possible way to help his peers.
+It is our duty not only to learn as parents, but to teach a 13-year-old who is watching, learning and is ready to join in any possible way to help his peers.

 Because of a lack of easily accessible or fair health services, the Hispanic and Latinx population in the US will pay a high mental health and emotional well-being price during the COVID-19 pandemic.
 According to Minority Health, poverty levels among these groups will also have an important impact on emotional health.